-- Only wash the vehicle with the ignition switched off or according to the specifications of the car wash tunnel operator.
-Risk of accident! - When cleaning the underbody or the inside of the wheel arches, protect yourself from sharp or pointy metal parts.
-Risk of cut! - After cleaning the brakes could act more slowly due to moisture or, in winter, the ice on the brake discs and pads.
+Only wash the vehicle with the ignition switched off or according to the specifications of the car wash tunnel operator.
 Risk of accident!

+• When cleaning the underbody or the inside of the wheel arches, protect yourself from sharp or pointy metal parts.
+Risk of cut!

+After cleaning the brakes could act more slowly due to moisture or, in winter, the ice on the brake discs and pads.
+Risk of accident!
 In this case the brakes should be dried by pressing the brake pedal several times.

 Before washing the vehicle in an automatic car wash, please make sure to retract the exterior mirrors to prevent them from being damaged.
-Electric exterior rearview mirrors must always be folded/deployed electrically!
+The electric folding\ exterior mirrors should only be folded electrically!